Find it fast:

 Mortgages can take months to process, often leading to an ‘onward chain’ where all parties involved need to wait for funds to be transferred.

-Bridging finance can usually be accessed a lot quicker than mortgages so you can bypass the onward chain, giving you an advantage over other buyers and being more attractive to sellers.
+Bridging finance can be accessed quicker than mortgages so you can bypass the onward chain, giving you an advantage over other buyers and being more attractive to sellers.

 Using a bridging finance broker can be beneficial in many situations.
 Here are some reasons why you might consider using one: